ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

     ansible-test windows-integration -v shippable/

-Tests in Docker containers
+Tests in containers
 ==========================

-If you have a Linux system with Docker installed, running integration tests using the same Docker containers used by the Ansible continuous integration (CI) system is recommended.
+If you have a Linux system with Docker or Podman installed, running integration tests using the same containers used by the Ansible continuous integration (CI) system is recommended.

+.. note:: Podman

+   By default, Podman will only be used if the Docker CLI is not installed.
+If you have Docker installed but want to use Podman, you can change this behavior by setting the environment variable ``ANSIBLE_TEST_PREFER_PODMAN``.

 .. note:: Docker on non-Linux